Emergency Medicine

 Important Notice

 • The examination will be administered via Examplify, a digital examination software.
 You are required to bring your own laptop and charger to the examination.
-Please click here for the minimum system requirement for Examplify.
+Please click here for the minimum system requirements for Examplify.

 Examination Dates